Opposition to the partition of India

-Pakistan was created through the partition of India on the basis of religious segregation; the very concept of dividing the country of India along religious lines has been criticized as being a backward idea for the modern era.
+Pakistan was created through the partition of India on the basis of religious segregation; the very concept of dividing the country of India has criticised for its implication "that people with different backgrounds" cannot live together.
 After it occurred, critics of the partition of India point to the displacement of fifteen million people, the murder of more than one million people, and the rape of 75,000 women to demonstrate the view that it was a mistake.